-An open forum on space resource extraction (space mining).
-Dr. Sara Russell from the Natural History Museum, an expert in astromaterials, will discuss the scientific and economic benefits of extracting resources from celestial bodies and the conditions underwhich their return to Earth is viable.
+Join us for an open forum on space resource extraction (space mining) featuring Sara Russell, an expert in astromaterials at the Natural History Museum, London.
+Russell will discuss the scientific and economic benefits of extracting resources from celestial bodies and the conditions under which their return to Earth is viable.

-Dr. Sara Russell is a Merit Researcher in Cosmic Mineralogy and planetary sciences.
+Sara Russell is a Merit Researcher in Cosmic Mineralogy and planetary sciences.
 Her research interests are in the formation of the Solar System and the evolution of the Earth's Moon.
 Russell's group currently works on topics such as the origin of water in the Solar System and geological processes in asteroids.
 She is a Science Team member of NASA's OSIRIS-REx mission, an Editor of CUP's Chondrules book, and proud namesake of Asteroid Sararussell.